-- Face painting except a small school logo, mascot or initials not to exceed 2 square inches in size. - Yelling, booing or heckling an official's decision. - Costumes, except for school mascots. - Artificial noise makers like air-horns, cowbells, clappers, megaphones and drums. - Laser pointers. - Throwing things into or out of the crowd. - Bringing basketballs into the facility. - Playing basketball during half-time or between games. - Re-entry into the gym once you leave. - Entry after the end of the third quarter.
+- Face painting (except a small school logo, mascot or initials not to exceed 2 square inches in size). - Yelling, booing or heckling an official's decision. - Costumes, except for school mascots. - Artificial noise makers like air-horns, cowbells, clappers, megaphones and drums. - Laser pointers. - Throwing things into or out of the crowd. - Bringing basketballs into the facility. - Playing basketball during half-time or between games. - Entry after the end of the third quarter.
 Doors will close at the end of the third quarter.